ENEROFoundry/ENEROFoundry/docs/principles/9_documentation.md

 - Recommendation: publish external documentation with permanent identifiers

 ### Usage of AI
-Based on the principle about the usage of AI (ADD LINK), the support of AI methods and tools in the ontology development process MUST be documented.
+Based on the [principle about the usage of AI](11_ai_usage.md), the support of AI methods and tools in the ontology development process MUST be documented.